ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 Some of the iconography unveiled through this process has been entirely novel to UFSC's body-of-work, while others seem more familiar.

 The discovery of these composites seems to contradict the [♐️ANSWERS](ANSWERS "wikilink") tweet that claimed no major discoveries were left to be made in the UFSC investigation.
+If legitimate, it's also possible that the author was unaware of these images and that they are unintended side-effects of the process used to generate the huge quantity of videos uploaded.

 ## First composite